phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

             }                                       \
         } while (0)

-If the refcount is one ``SEPARATE_ZVAL()`` won't do anything.
-If the refcount is larger it will remove one ref from the old zval, copy it to a new zval and assign that new zval to ``*ppzv``.
+If the refcount is one, ``SEPARATE_ZVAL()`` won't do anything.
+If the refcount is larger, it will remove one ref from the old zval, copy it to a new zval and assign that new zval to ``*ppzv``.
 Note that the macro accepts a ``zval**`` and will modify the ``zval*`` it points to.

 How is this used practically?
 Imagine you want to modify an array offset like ``$array[42]``.
-To do so you first fetch the ``zval**`` pointer to the stored ``zval*`` value.
+To do so, you first fetch the ``zval**`` pointer to the stored ``zval*`` value.
 Due to the reference-counting you can't directly modify it (as it could be shared with other places), so have to separate it first.
 The separation will either leave the old zval if the refcount is one or it will perform a copy.
 In the latter case the new zval is assigned to ``*ppzv``, which in this